Deterrence Theory

 Conclusion

-Deterrence theory has significantly influenced state behavior and international relations, offering a framework to prevent conflict through calculated threats.
+Deterrence theory has significantly influenced state behavior and International Relations, offering a framework to prevent conflict through calculated threats.
 While originally focused on nuclear deterrence, the theory has adapted to address modern challenges such as cybersecurity and asymmetric warfare.
 However, deterrence must be applied with caution, as miscalculations or overreliance on threats can escalate tensions.
 Continued research into deterrence’s applicability to new threats is essential to ensuring its relevance and effectiveness in an evolving international landscape.

 References